jakerieger/XEN/DEPENDENCIES.md

 ### 🛈 Using EASTL

-GLEngine uses EASTL in place of the standard C++ STL.
+XEN uses EASTL in place of the standard C++ STL.
 Type names and methods are all identical to the standard STL, so code like:

 ```c++